Flint Rock WMA

 - The discharge of a firearm outside of periods open to hunting or in areas closed to hunting is prohibited per s.
 790.15 FS.

-- Hunting with dogs, other than bird dogs or retrievers, is prohibited, except that any dog may be used to hunt wild hog during the small game season.
+- Hunting with dogs, other than bird dogs or retrievers, is prohibited.

 - No person shall allow any dog to pursue or molest any wildlife during any period in which the taking of wildlife by the use of dogs is prohibited.

 - Dogs on leashes may be used for trailing wounded game.

 - For purposes other than hunting, dogs are allowed, but must be kept under physical restraint at all times.

 - Deer - No person shall exceed statewide bag limits.